How can Marketing Agencies best use Databox?

 Databox can also be used to introduce entirely new services to your Clients.
 With 75+ integrations, we can help you introduce more robust SEO services, Social Media services, PPC services, Video Marketing services, Outbound Prospecting services, etc. to your Clients.

 Need more ideas?
 Here are the top Databox features that Agencies love.

 How to use Databox in the Sales process

 The main reason a Client hires a Marketing Agency is to improve their business.
 Therefore, the more specific you can get in diagnosing issues and improvement opportunities, the better.

-Don't have access to your prospect's Data Sources?
-Follow these steps to report on their data.
+If you don't have access to the Client's Data Source(s) to connect them in Databox, you can follow these steps to report on their data.